 Exarchs take this to the next level, as their entire existence is dedicated to combat.
 They never leave their shrines and have the best equipment of their respective aspect.
 In older editions they were Eldar heroes who had access to an incredibly wide range of Bad Ass wargear, even from outside their aspects, but they've been toned down to be more akin to Sergeants or typical squad leaders.

 Stormtroopers (Imperial Guard, Imperium of Man): The Stormtroopers carry backpack-powered hellguns, heavy carapace armor, and - depending on the regiment - can receive genetic enhancements.
 In older editions, squad leaders could even carry powerfists or lightning claws.
+Usually Stormtroopers are trained in Schola Progenium, the orphanage for children of deceased war heroes.

 The Orkz: Orkz are an entire race of Supersoldiers created byPrecursors, designed for the sole purpose of fighting.
 Whatever the Orks may lack in tactics and technology they make up for with More Dakka, more choppa, More Dakka, a total lack of fear, More Dakka, the ability to quickly infest worlds via their fungal lifecycle, and More Dakka.